A cat can sometimes suddenly come into your life.

 It is important to remember that these are estimates and actual costs may vary.
 It is always a good idea to plan a budget and build an emergency fund for unexpected expenses.

-It may seem a bit crazy, but opening an additional savings account is most likely done without any additional costs and with a few clicks in your banking app.
+It may seem a bit silly, but opening an additional savings account is most likely done without any additional costs and with a few clicks in your banking app.
 Just like people open a savings account for children, you can do the same for your cat.
-And thus build up a pot for when there is suddenly an unexpected medical expense.
+And thus build up a reserve fund for when there is suddenly an unexpected medical expense.